spreedly/iframe-tokenization-ref-impl/README.md

   iframe-tokenization-ref-impl
 ```

-Alternatively, you can start the container and run the script manually.
+Alternatively, you can start the container, jump into its shell and run the script manually.

 ```shell
 docker run \